Sgun369/holbertonschool-shell/init_files_variables_and_expansions/README.md

 a script that lists environment variables
-8.Every addition to true knowledge is an addition to human power: a script that prints the result of addition of 128 with the value stored in the environment variable TRUKNOWLEDGE
+8.Every addition to true knowledge is an addition to human power: a script that prints the result of addition of 128 with the value stored in the environment variable TRUKNOWLEDGE 9.Divide and rule: a script that prints the result of POWER divided by DIVIDE followed by a new line